 Demographics matter to the business.
 Some companies use demographic variables to segment markets.
 First, they grouped consumers based on age, gender, marital status, family size, income, or education.
 Then, they select a specific segment as a target.

 In addition, population structure is a business consideration when expanding overseas.
 For example, companies target countries with a predominant working age as their market.
-This is because these countries offer high demand potential.
-Besides, they also provide a productive workforce.
+These countries offer high demand potential and a productive workforce.

 In addition to population and its structure, sociodemographic factors also include: